Qualifying criteria for statutory ordinary paternity leave

 If you have chosen to begin your OPL on a particular date and the child is not born on or before that date then you must vary your choice of start date by substituting it to a later predetermined date or one of the above mentioned options.
 In these circumstances, you should:

 - Discuss the situation with your employee as soon as possible

 - Give the appropriate notice to change the start date

 Additional paternity leave (APL)

-These regulations entitle eligible fathers or partners of mothers to take paternity leave of up to 26 weeks (in addition to the two weeks that they are already entitled to under ordinary paternity leave), during the first year of the child's life.
+Eligible fathers or partners of mothers can take paternity leave of up to 26 weeks (in addition to the two weeks that they are already entitled to under ordinary paternity leave), during the first year of the child's life.

 APL can only be taken once the mother has returned to work and the child is over 20 weeks old.

 A number of requirements must be satisfied in order for an employee to qualify to take APL, including that the mother has not taken her full entitlement to maternity leave and that she has, or is about to, return to work.
 Certain other criteria, such as providing minimum notice periods and a written declaration for employers containing compulsory information, will apply.

 APL will no longer be available for employees working in England, Wales and Scotland from 5 April 2015, as it'll be replaced with shared parental leave.